 Who We Are

-First Baptist Church of Asheville is a caring and compassionate church which, like Jesus, accepts everyone and is committed to serving our neighbors, community, and world.
+First Baptist Church of Asheville is a caring and compassionate church which, like Jesus, accepts everyone, condemns no one, and is committed to serving our neighbors, community, and world.

 Freedom.
 Friendship.
 Faith.